Managing AI Agents

 - See which agents are active in your project

-- Check if configured agents have directories on filesystem
+- Check if configured agents have their managed command surfaces

 - Discover available agents you can add